matuzo/matuzoat/src/blog/lang-lies.md

 </html>
 ```

-That makes sense and in principle, it’s a useful feature but it can be problematic, if translations are not desired:
+That makes sense and in principle it’s a useful feature but it can be problematic, if translations are not desired:

-Vienna went to the polls this month to vote for a (new) municipal government and [orf.at](https://orf.at) published the results on their website.
-They split the results by district, from the 1st district "Innere Stadt" to the 23rd district "Liesing".
+Vienna went to the polls this month to elect a (new) municipal government and [orf.at](https://orf.at) published the results on their website.
+They split the results by district, from the 1st district “Innere Stadt” to the 23rd district “Liesing”.
 Soon after they’ve published the results, they received bug reports from users stating that some names of districts where wrong.
 When they tried to reproduce the bug, they noticed that Chrome offered to translate the page.
 If you just close the prompt, nothing happens, but if in the past you [let Google Translate translate pages automatically](https://res.cloudinary.com/dp3mem7or/image/upload/c_scale,w_1000/v1603086165/articles/croatian2.png), it wouldn’t ask anymore but automatically just translate the page.

-The page was written in German but the natural language of the page was set to English in HTML, and that’s why Chrome users who instructed the browser to translate English to German automatically saw this:
+The page was written in German but the natural language of the page was set to English in HTML (`en`), and that’s why Chrome users who instructed the browser to translate English to German automatically saw this:

 ![A list of districts on orf.at.
 Instead of Liesing some users so Lügen](https://res.cloudinary.com/dp3mem7or/image/upload/c_scale,w_1000/v1603086166/articles/luegen.jpg)

 Google Translate changed the name of the 23rd district “Liesing” to “Lügen”  (*to lie* in English) and the name of the 10th district from “Simmering” to “Sieden” (*to simmer* in English).
-Google Translate assumed that the authors meant to write "lying" (lügen in German) and that "Simmering" isn’t just a name but the act of cooking liquids.
+Google Translate assumed that the authors meant to write "lying" (<span lang="de">lügen</a> in German) and that "Simmering" isn’t just a name but the act of cooking liquids.

-**How did it happen?**
+#### How did it happen?

 First, I have that to say that it’s not a big deal.
 I’m just writing about it because it’s an interesting side effect of an issue that usually affects accessibility and not user experience in general.

 I know some devs at [orf.at](http://orf.at) and I also know that they care about quality and accessibility, so why did that still happen?
 Of course, because we’re all human and shit happens, but the specific problem on [orf.at](http://orf.at) was that they’re using [vue-cli](https://github.com/vuejs/vue-cli), which automatically creates a boilerplate structure for documents that sets the `lang` attribute to `en` by default.
 The devs didn’t notice it because validators and automatic accessibility testing tools just check if the attribute is present and the value valid.

-**Preventing this bug**
+#### Preventing this bug

 So, it’s a bug that’s hard to spot, but how can we prevent it?

 1. Frameworks and other setups that offer a boilerplate HTML structure could make picking the natural language part of the automatic or manual installation process instead of setting a default.
 The devs at [orf.at](http://orf.at) already created an [issue for vue-cli](https://github.com/vuejs/vue-cli/issues/5945).
 2. The documentation should include a section about the HTML document structure and explain why certain things are important and which side effects a wrong implementation can have.
 3. You could use something like [a11y.css](https://ffoodd.github.io/a11y.css/) to debug your document or create your own debug.css and add tests you want to run in your development environment.
-“Tests” sounds fancy, but it’s just a bunch of selectors that show big red border or other visual indicators, if there’s an error.
+“Tests” sounds fancy, but it’s just a bunch of selectors that show a big red border or other visual indicators, if there’s an error.

-**Debugging the lang attribute**
+#### Debugging the lang attribute

 There are several things you can check.